taiamiti/taiamiti.github.io/_portfolio/invoice_parsing.md

 alt: image alt text

 year: 2022
-categories: [Computer Vision, Deep Learning, OCR, Key information extraction]
+categories: [Computer Vision, Deep Learning, OCR, Key information extraction, NLP]
 client: ABPIA (startup)
 ---
 Accounting entry of invoices is a long and tedious task and many solutions exist on the market to help accelerate the process.